johandegn/ideapad-perf/README.md

 ## Note on the system tray applets and Wayland

 The script has not yet been tested on Wayland (only on X11).
-I suspect it to work, although i i cannot make any promises.
+I suspect it to work, although i cannot make any promises.

 ## License